dmkishi/hasJS/README.md

 # hasJS.js

-Most minimal JavaScript detector.
+Most basic JavaScript detector.
 Replaces '.no-js' with '.js' in the HTML tag, and that's it.